Carolina Oliveira

-Carolina de Oliveira Ciancio (née Machado; born 29 November 1994) is a Brazilian actress.
+Carolina Machado de Oliveira (born 29 November 1994) is a Brazilian actress.
 In 2005, she was nominated for an International Emmy Award for Best Actress for her role in the show Hoje É Dia de Maria, being the first Brazilian actress to do so.

 Biography

 Her first television appearance was in the Rede Globo miniseries Hoje É Dia de Maria, directed by Luiz Fernando Carvalho, having a continuing series called Hoje É Dia de Maria 2.

 In 2009, she was in India – A Love Story, where she played Chanti Ananda, an Indian teenager who goes against traditions and wants to study abroad and not marry.

 In 2010, she starred in the movie Amazônia Caruana, directed by Tizuka Yamasaki.
 In Ti Ti Ti, she played the role of Gabi, who becomes involved with the son of Jacques Leclair (Alexandre Borges) and becomes pregnant.

+In 2021 she moved to Barcelona and in 2024 she is focused on her music working on her first EP "Ese amor del que hablan las canciones".